Dennis Martínez: Post-playing career

 In 2002, he was inducted into the Baltimore Orioles Hall of Fame.
 Martínez has worked as a spring training instructor for the Baltimore Orioles in 2005 and 2006, and pitching coach for the Palm Beach Cardinals in the Florida State League.

 On November 5, 2012, the Houston Astros finalized their coaching staff for the 2013 season, naming Martínez as their new bullpen coach.
 He was fired on October 1, 2013.

-Martínez also is manager of the Nicaragua national baseball team, and managed during the 2013 World Baseball Classic Qualifying Tournament.
+Martínez was the manager of the Nicaragua national baseball team at the 2013 World Baseball Classic Qualifying Tournament.
+Nicaragua lost both of its games to Colombia and Panama.

-The national baseball park in Managua (Nicaragua's capital city), Dennis Martínez National Stadium, was named in his honor.
+The national baseball park in Managua (Nicaragua's capital city), Dennis Martínez National Stadium, was named in his honor in 1998.
+However, Martínez's criticism of the dictatorship of Daniel Ortega saw the government change the stadium's name in 2022.

-Martínez runs his own organization, The Dennis Martínez Foundation, to help poor children around the world.

 In 2016, Martínez was inducted into the Canadian Baseball Hall of Fame.
 Martínez was selected as the manager of the National League Futures Team as part of the 2019 All-Star Game.
+Martínez runs his own organization, the Dennis Martínez Foundation, to help poor children around the world.